Raúl De Molina: Personal life

 De Molina married his wife Millie de Molina in 1994, and they have a daughter named Mia.
 He travels extensively and documents his journeys through photography, and frequently vacations with his family.
 He is a survivor of kidney cancer, and has spoken publicly about his efforts to lose weight and improve his health.

 De Molina is an avid watch collector and his collection has been featured in The New York Times and Hodinkee.
 He has also cultivated a collection of art and photography, which includes works by Hunt Slonem, José Bedia Valdés, Li Hongbo, Liu Bolin, Valérie Belin, Lalla Essaydi, Manuel Mendive and Jean-François Rauzier.

 De Molina serves on Art Basel's host committee, and his annual party is regarded as the unofficial "kick-off" event of the international exhibition show.

 He has an interest in cars, which he developed as a young teen living in Spain where he often watched car races.
 His personal car collection includes a special edition 2013 Mini Cooper GP, Mercedes-Benz SLS AMG and a 2006 Ford GT40.

 Philanthropy

 De Molina has supported various philanthropic organizations, especially those related to children's health.
 He sponsors Voices for Children and the Miami Children's Health Foundation.
 He is an ambassador and sponsor for the Nicklaus Children's Hospital.
 De Molina photographed the hospital's patients and employees for its 2016 benefit calendar.

 Awards

 De Molina has received several Emmy Awards, with his most recent nomination in 2016.
 In addition, he has won three Suncoast Regional Emmys.

 In 2013, he was presented with the 20 Years Career Award during the 31st TVyNovelas Awards to commemorate his career.
 He was awarded the "Outstanding Achievement in Hispanic Television" at the 14th Annual Hispanic Television Summit in 2016.

-De Molina and his co-host Lili Estefan were awarded their own stars on the Las Vegas Walk of Stars in 2009.
+De Molina and his cohost Lili Estefan were awarded their own stars on the Hollywood Walk of Fame in 2025.
+They were awarded their own stars on the Las Vegas Walk of Stars in 2009.